nvbinh15/ActiveNUS/docs/index.md

 Therefore, we choose to follow this principle to make the process of writing, understanding, and debugging easier.

-For example, in '/helpers/decorators.py', the 'auth_user_should_not_access' function is abstracted and used as decorators in '/authentication/views.py' although we can achieve the same features using conditional statements.
+For example, in `/helpers/decorators.py`, the `auth_user_should_not_access` function is abstracted and used as decorators in `/authentication/views.py` although we can achieve the same features using conditional statements.

 ```python
 from django.contrib.auth.decorators import user_passes_test